Booker Spring Tract - Log Landing Wildlife Management Area

 Lying along the winding path of the Suwannee River in northeast Dixie County, the Log Landing Wildlife Management Area (WMA) is a hidden gem for seasoned hunters, dedicated birdwatchers and hikers or bikers looking for a special way to experience Florida's Nature Coast.
 Management of the area is a joint venture between the Florida Fish and Wildlife Conservation Commission and the Suwannee River Water Management District.
 There are very few public conveniences or facilities within the area.

 The Log Landing WMA actually spans nine individual disconnected tracts along the river - some of which are in Gilchrist and Lafayette Counties as well as Dixie County.
-We have not including information on this website about the Tracts in Gilchrest and Lafayette because they are not technically within the "Nature Coast" counties.
-But they are shown on the area map for the Log Landing WMA, and are certainly worth the attention of avid hikers, hunters and other adventurers.
+We have also including information on this website about the Tracts in Gilchrest and Lafayette Counties because of their close proximity - and because several of them offer more public facilities than those in Dixie County.

 The Booker Spring Tract is only accessible from the Suwannee River that runs along its eastern boundary.
 So you will need a watercraft to access this area, which consists of about 375 acres.
 Originating from nearby Mallory Swamp, the Tract offers no public facilities, and is about as pristine as you can get.